srizzling/aws-reinvent-2024/pages/How generative AI can boost developer productivity and player experience (GAM305).md

 - Why I decided go?
-	- am interested in different applications of GenAI - and this seems to be tied to using it in the game industry -
+	- am interested in different applications of GenAI - and this seems to be tied to using it in the game industry
+- Agenda
+	- Game overview
+	- Service overviw
+	- Whiteboard and demos
+	- Q&A
+-
 	-